syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/006_slogverify_manual.md

 * input file

-    An encrypted log file from the syslog-ng secure logging environment that is verified.
+    An encrypted log file from the {{ site.product.short_name }} secure logging environment that is verified.
 * output file

     The file that contains the plain text log entries after decryption and verification.